elliot-mb/simple-sieve/README.md

 # simple-sieve
-simple c++ implementation of the sieve of eratosthenes
+c++ implementation of the sieve of eratosthenes